Certified-Everlasting Quantum NIZK Proofs: Technical Overview

 We now argue that these protocols do not generalize easily for constructing CE-NIZKs.
 At a high level, the CE-ZK proofs established by these works rely on the following template:

-\underline{Template for CE-ZK Proofs:} \begin{itemize} \item First, the prover sends some $n = \poly(\secp, |x|, |w|)$ commitments $\ket{\com^1}, \ldots, \ket{\com^n}$ to the verifier, where $\{\ket{\com^i}\}_{i \in [n]}$ correspond to the certified-everlasting quantum commitment scheme. \item Then, the verifier sends a randomly chosen opening set $S \subset [n]$ to the prover, along with deletion certificates $\{\cert^i\}_{i\in[n]\setminus S}$ corresponding to the commitments that are not to be opened. \item Finally, the prover sends the openings of the commitments $\{\open^i\}_{i\in S}$ for the set $S$.
+\underline{Template for CE-ZK Proofs:} \begin{itemize} \item First, the prover sends some $n = \poly(\secp, |x|, |w|)$ commitments $\{\ket{\com^i}\}_{i\in[n]}$ to the verifier, generated using the certified-everlasting commitment scheme. \item Then, the verifier sends a randomly chosen opening set $S \subset [n]$ to the prover, along with deletion certificates $\{\cert^i\}_{i\in[n]\setminus S}$ corresponding to the commitments that are not to be opened. \item Finally, the prover sends the openings of the commitments $\{\open^i\}_{i\in S}$ for the set $S$.
 These openings are then sufficient for the verifier to determine the validity of the statement. \end{itemize}